-Population decline is a primary concern for the people of Hornepayne, and there is strong desire to grow.
-The community has said it would like to see its population increase to about double its current size.
-Population decline has affected other aspects of the community also, with retail outlets closing - particularly the Hornepayne Town Centre which closed in 2010.
-There have also been reductions in recreational and community services and facilities.

-The APM Project has the potential to help the community to achieve its population goal.
-This growth will rejuvenate the schools, retail options and community facilities and services.
-The APM Project would likely utilize any existing skilled labour force and attract a new skilled and diverse workforce, as well as attracting new families.
-The project offers the opportunity for local residents to obtain opportunities in direct, indirect and induced jobs.
+Population decline is a primary concern for the people of Wawa, and there is a strong desire to grow - the community has said it would like to see its population at least double.
+The APM Project has the potential to reverse the decline, achieve its population goal, and stimulate growth in Wawa and other nearby communities.
+This growth will rejuvenate the schools, retail options, and community facilities and services.
+The APM Project would likely utilize the existing skilled labour force and attract a new skilled and diverse workforce, as well as attract new families.
+The APM Project will also provide local residents with employment options.
+The project offers the opportunity for local residents to obtain opportunities in direct, indirect and induced jobs and thereby retain population.

-The APM Project has the potential to have a positive effect on the Human Assets of Hornepayne.
-The project will bring direct, indirect and induced jobs.
 Jobs are the backbone of population growth.
 The APM Project is a long-term project, with a much longer lifespan than other resource-based developments typical of northern Ontario.
 It has the potential to be a driver for population retention and growth.
-While it is expected that some people involved in the construction and operations of the project will chose to reside in other (larger) communities, preliminary economic modelling suggests that hundreds of jobs could be held by persons residing in Hornepayne (AECOM, 2010).
+While it is expected that some people involved in the construction and operations of the project will chose to reside in other (larger) communities, preliminary economic modelling suggests that hundreds of jobs could be held by persons residing in Wawa (AECOM, 2010).
 With additional community development and support provided by the NWMO, it is possible that these job numbers could be increased.
-These new jobs will bring spouses, partners and families, and so it can be expected that the population in Hornepayne could increase significantly, which is a community aspiration.
-The increased population will be a boost to Hornepayne and will be a catalyst for spinoff growth and development, which is the priority aspiration for the town at the present time.
+These new jobs will bring spouses, partners and families, and so it can be expected that the population in Wawa could increase significantly, which is a community aspiration.
+The increased population will be a boost to Wawa and a catalyst for spinoff growth and development.

 Skills and labour supply would likely diversify and expand with the increased population and as a result of the on-site and in-community job opportunities.
 Indirect and induced jobs will also create opportunities for skills diversification and attract new residents with different levels of expertise.
-The APM Project will capitalize on the existing labour force skills and expertise and attract other highly educated and skilled workers.
-The project will provide opportunities for skilled workers and ongoing training, as well as opportunities for the next generations to pursue education paths to take advantage of careers associated with the project.
-There are major and positive educational benefits from the APM Project, including an increased population driving expanding enrolment and educational programming opportunities and potential partnerships with post-secondary institutions.
-It is further expected that the site itself will be an international Centre of Expertise and thus attract attention from around the world.
+The APM Project will capitalize on the existing labour force skills and expertise, and attract other highly educated and skilled workers.
+The project will provide opportunities for skilled workers and ongoing training.

-With respect to education, Hornepayne has experienced a decline in enrolment and staff at educational facilities, as well as a reduction in programming in recent years.
+With respect to education, Wawa has experienced a decline in enrolment and staff at educational facilities, as well as a reduction in programming in recent years.
 Community education facilities are underutilized given current population levels.
 It is hoped that the APM Project would stimulate career aspirations and interest in education and training.
+As well, the school system will stabilize, and potentially, a broader range of programming (education and training) will be provided.